What is a Security Guard: Definition, Types, Management and Improvements

 One of the biggest responsibilities is access control.
 Most incidents begin with unwanted access.
 A guard controls who enters, where they go, and what they can do on the property.

-In practice, this can include checking entry permissions, managing visitor sign-in, monitoring contractors, and keeping an eye on delivery zones.
+In practice, this can include checking access permissions, managing visitor sign-in, monitoring contractors, and monitoring delivery zones.
 At sites with higher risk or higher value, access control includes monitoring vehicle gates, restricting after-hours entry, and ensuring doors and secure areas stay controlled.

 Strong access control protects private property, reduces theft risk, and prevents inappropriate actions that lead to conflict or damage.